Case Research Lab

 Willard Case inherited the Willard estate at 203 Genesee Street in 1916.
 He remained at 196 Genesee Street, and Theodore moved into the Willard home.
 Willard and Theodore converted a greenhouse into a scientific laboratory the same year.
 They called the enterprise the Case Research Lab (CRL) and hired Earl Sponable as an assistant.

-The Case Research Lab Museum exhibits the working spaces of the darkroom, chemistry lab, and recording studio; the first sound camera; experimental recording equipment; and a history of the commercialization of sound film including such ventures as Phonofilms, Fox-Case Movietone, and Fox Films (now 20th Century Fox).
+The Case Research Lab exhibits the working spaces of the darkroom, chemistry lab, and recording studio; the first sound camera; experimental recording equipment; and a history of the commercialization of sound film including such ventures as Phonofilms, Fox-Case Movietone, and Fox Films (now 20th Century Fox).

 The Case Research Lab collection contains the equipment, complete lab notebooks, volumes of technical drawings and photographs, extensive business and personal correspondence, manuscripts and reports, patents, receipts, and scrapbooks spanning the 18 year history of the Lab.
 The collection also includes archival materials from Earl Sponable, which were donated to the Cayuga Museum by his daughter, Catherine “Mimo” Sponable, in the 1990s.

 Explore the History of the Case Lab Further

 In 2022, we are celebrating the 100th anniversary of the technology that made sound film possible.
 As a part of this celebration, we are taking an in-depth digital dive in to the story of the Case Lab.
 Take a deeper look into this story!